RuinedViego/Ruined-Bot/README.md

 -The last step is to make sure that you always start the program as an administrator 👔 otherwise it won't function properly.
 -Launch the RuinedBot.exe file as an administrator, Have fun and enjoy the account farming >;)

+Nothing works?!
-NOTE: Make sure to right click on the bot go to compatibility setting and make sure to run it as windows7 compatibility!!
+Make sure to right click on the bot launch icon, go to propreties then compatibility setting and make sure to run it as windows7 compatibility!! otherwide run the bot on a virtual machine with windows 7 installation and .NET framework 4.8 installed